zealbell/TetrisView/README.md

    great programmers who Dance, Rap, Sing and Act only.

 ## Installation
-   if the compile link provided above @quick start fails to work you may try other alternatives such as installing with an empty Coca-Cola bottle after drinking. pull the bottle's repo before forking the bottle and should this fail search on google for the key phrase '2.39 niosrev ?siht od I did yhw'
+   if the compile link provided above **@Quick Start** fails to work you may try other alternatives such as installing with an empty Coca-Cola bottle after drinking. pull the bottle's repo before forking the bottle and should this fail search on google for the key phrase '2.39 niosrev ?siht od I did yhw'
    3-times and see what happens.